stratdev3/SimpleW/readme.md

 ### The existings projects
 - [ASP.NET Core](https://learn.microsoft.com/fr-fr/aspnet/core/?view=aspnetcore-8.0) :
     - too many features i don't need, i don't want _(Razor, Blazor...)_.
-    - overcomplicated when i want to customize some behaviour
+    - overcomplicated to customize some behaviour
     - too heavy, sometimes i have a very small API.
-- [IIS](https://iis.net/) an old _« usine à gaz »_ on Windows, Kestrel and SignalR the same on Linux/Mac.
+- [IIS](https://iis.net/) an old _« usine à gaz »_ on Windows, Kestrel and SignalR the same on Linux.
-- [EmbedIO](https://github.com/unosquare/embedio) : long time v2 user, i don't like the rewrite of the v3.
+- [EmbedIO](https://github.com/unosquare/embedio) : long time v2 user, i dislike the rewrite of the v3.
 Moreover, it uses the old Microsoft `HttpListener` and the `websocket-sharp` alternative was not perfect.
 - [GenHttp](https://genhttp.org) : feels promising but i was in the process of writting my own.
 - __[NetCoreServer](https://github.com/chronoxor/NetCoreServer)__ : WHOA 😮 !
 Fast, simple, extremly well design, extendable BUT no RESTAPI...
 Wait, what if i use the whole `OnReceivedRequest()` event to do exactly what i want 🤔

 ### This project

-SimpleW is born after adding basic RESTAPI features to the `OnReceivedRequest()` of [NetCoreServer](https://github.com/chronoxor/NetCoreServer).
+SimpleW is the result of adding basic RESTAPI features to the `OnReceivedRequest()` of [NetCoreServer](https://github.com/chronoxor/NetCoreServer).

-After 2 years grade production, SimpleW serves many APIs, gains some cool features but still always lightweight and easy to integrate.
+After 2 years grade production, SimpleW serves many APIs without any issue, gains some cool features but still always lightweight and easy to integrate.

 Feel free to report issue.